DISCLAIMER:

 not sure if this was the right thing to do.

-much time already, Kathryn.
-Do we waste
+away and said, "We've wasted so much time already, Kathryn.
+Do we waste this too?"

-her.
-They spent the rest of the day
+the blankets, sinking down then reaching up to pull him down to join her.
+They spent the rest of the day demonstrating

-demonstrating just how much they had missed each other.
+just how much they'd missed each other.

-It was better than she had
+It was better than she'd

 imagined.
 And she had a very vivid